Search This Blog

 My life as an hysterical woman

-Some thirty years ago, I had the misfortune to work in an office where the Assistant Director in Charge of Paperclips was an awful little oik named Ted.
-He bore that title because I gave it to him after he committed repeated acts of vindictive spite against me, or more commonly, against third parties, decent and competent people for whom I was trying to do the right thing.
-I was one of that old-fashioned breed that really meant it when I said "I'm from the government and I'm here to help you."
+To understand the title, you need the context.
+Almost thirty years ago, I had the misfortune to work in an office where the Assistant Director in Charge of Paperclips was an awful little oik named Ted.
+He bore that title because I conferred it upon him after he committed repeated acts of vindictive spite against me, or more commonly, against third parties, decent and competent people for whom I was trying to do the right thing.
+I was one of that old-fashioned breed who really meant it when I said "I'm from the government and I'm here to help you."

 Ted was a fool to think that having a go at me was a good idea, because I had been home-baked, honed on the hard stone my father's idea of perfection.
 I had also been to master-classes in dirty verbal and organisational fighting before I decided that politics was not the life I wanted.
 I never did play office politics, but I was good at playing the hedgehog when people started kicking butt.